commercialhaskell/stack/doc/GUIDE.md

 `stack install --enable-executable-profiling --enable-library-profiling --ghc-options="-rtsopts"`

-This command will allow you to use various tools profile the time, allocation, heap, and more of a program.
+This command will allow you to use various tools to profile the time, allocation, heap, and more of a program.
 The `-prof` GHC option is unnecessary and will result in a warning.
-Additional compiling options can be added to `--ghc-options` if needed.
+Additional compilation options can be added to `--ghc-options` if needed.
 To see a general overview of the time and allocation of a program called `main` compiled with the above command, you can run